 What we found

 Of course, there are always exceptions to any trend, and this analysis focuses solely on December.
-Some organizations — especially our agency clients — created moments or were more aggressive earlier in the year to get ahead of year-end targets to mitigate the anticipated challenge of a Sunday deadline.
-And this may have actually contributed to the decrease in the share of revenue for the final two days!
+Some organizations — especially our agency clients — created their own moments or were more aggressive earlier in the year to get ahead of year-end targets and mitigate the anticipated challenge of the final weekend.
+It’s possible this may have actually contributed to the decrease in the share of revenue for the final days!

 Stay tuned for more year-end insights